Basic Usage of Process Management

 Applying Approver The "Approval comment" field is filled out (not left blank) Approve Approved

-The screen on which the settings are configured in accordance with the process table 2:
+The screen on which the settings are configured in accordance with Process Table 2:

-Screenshot: The screen on which the settings are configured in accordance with the process table 2
+Screenshot: The screen on which the settings are configured in accordance with Process Table 2

 FAQ

-• Is it possible to change the status back to the previous one?
+• Is it possible to revert a status back to the previous one?

-After the action is added, ask the current assignee to perform the action, or ask an app administrator to change the current assignee to you and perform the action.
+After the action is added, ask the current assignee to perform the action, or ask an app administrator to change the current assignee to you and perform the action yourself.

 • Is it possible to change the status of multiple records at once?

-You need to open each record and change its status one by one.
+You need to open and change the status of each record one by one.

 For your reference, if you use a "Drop-down" field to enter the status of records instead of using Process Management, you can change the status of multiple records at once by using the CSV import/export feature.